thebuilder/gulp-project-template/README.md

 gulp-project-template
 =====================
-A template combining Gulp, Browserify and Jade, for a sweet starting point for new projects.
+A template combining Gulp, Browserify, LiveReload and Jade, for a sweet starting point for new Angular projects.

 ##Getting started
 The following tools are required when developing the project locally: